AgencyFit Framework

 The operational-fit framework for government technology decisions.

-AgencyFit is a structured methodology for evaluating whether a technology initiative is operationally viable before procurement, rollout, or transformation commitments are allowed to harden into delivery risk.
+AgencyFit defines a structured methodology for evaluating whether a technology initiative is operationally viable before procurement, implementation, or transformation commitments are allowed to harden into delivery risk.

-The most expensive public-sector technology failures often begin long before implementation collapses.
-They begin when readiness is overstated and the environment is under-modeled.
+The most costly technology failures begin before implementation.
+They begin when readiness is overstated and operating conditions are not fully understood.

 1